John Burden Sanderson was granted an emergency commission with The Loyal Regiment on 28 December 1940.

 John was one of the few survivors of Sangshak and made his way back after the battle to Imphal with a seriously wounded fellow officer.

-He was reported missing for several weeks but then fortuitously picked up by a Royal Navy Motor Torpedo Boat.
-He later jumped by parachute to liberate a Prisoner of War camp.
+In the ARAKAN campaign he caught Malaria and was afterwards fortuitously picked up by a Royal Navy Motor Torpedo Boat.
+In Thailand he jumped by parachute to liberate a Prisoner of War camp.

 John transferred to The York and Lancaster Regiment in 1946 and his Army career included postings as Military Attaché in Sofia, a General Staff Officer with Supreme Headquarters Allied Powers Europe (SHAPE) and Allied Forces Central Europe; and a Liaison Officer in Germany.